siriknikita/poly-micro-frontend/docs/architecture/patterns.md

 # Design Patterns and Architecture

 This document outlines the key design patterns and architectural approaches used in the Poly Micro Manager frontend application.

 ## 1. 🏛️ Architecture Principles: SOLID in React

 The application follows SOLID principles adapted for React:

 - **S — Single Responsibility Principle**:
   Each component has **one purpose** only.
-  _Example_: The `TestList` component only renders test items, while the logic for managing test items is extracted into the `useTestItems` hook.

 - **O — Open/Closed Principle**:
   Components are **open for extension**, but **closed for modification**.
   _Example_: Components accept props for customization instead of hardcoding behavior.

 - **L — Liskov Substitution Principle**:
   Every derived component is replaceable without breaking parent components.
   _Example_: Specialized button components like `IconButton` can be used anywhere a regular button is used.

 - **I — Interface Segregation Principle**:
   Props are broken into smaller focused interfaces.
-  _Example_: Components like `TestList` have specific prop interfaces that only include what they need.

 - **D — Dependency Inversion Principle**:
   Components depend on **abstractions**, not on concretions.
   _Example_: Custom hooks like `useServiceSelection` abstract away the implementation details of service selection.

 ## 2. 🌱 Component Structure and Organization